mgord9518/shappimage/README.md

 so I decided to make it and see how feasible it is

 ## How does it work?
-Overall it's pretty simple, the script checks if the user has squashfuse binaries on their system (prefers this), if not it will extract a portable squashfuse binary to `$XDG_RUNTIME_DIR`.
-It then uses squashfuse to mount the attached SquashFS image at the specified offset, running AppRun then unmount and clean up once finished.
+Overall it's pretty simple, the script checks if the user has squashfuse/dwarfs binaries on their system (prefers this), if not it will extract a portable binary to `$XDG_RUNTIME_DIR`.
+It then uses the binary to mount the attached filesystem image at the specified offset, runs AppRun then unmounts and cleans up once finished.
 See [File structure](#file-structure) for more info

 ## How different is it from standard AppImage?

-A big one is that the normal AppImage runtime is statically linked, while shappimage dynamically links some libs.
-I decided to do this because an overwhelming majority of AppImages already require glibc and the runtime has to contain a copy of squashfuse for every supported archetecture.
-Statically compiling every compression lib and libc would very quickly blow up the runtime size, but being that they're compressed by default now, that may not be a huge issue.
-Both have their upsides and downsides.
-Static linking ensures maximum portability but also can make the runtime quite large.
-Dynamic linking (core libraries) gives a smaller runtime, but will be unable to run on very minimal systems such as Alpine or any non-GLibC distros, which are commonly used for Docker images.
-An interesting solution may be to autodetect if the app requires GLibc, and use the dynamic runtime if so.
+Besides not being an ELF file, shImg has both semi-static and fully static runtimes.
+This is to allow a smaller runtime size assuming the user has GLibC on their system (most AppImages require it anyway).
+If an AppImage does not require GLibC to run, it should use the fully static runtime, which can also run on distros such as Alpine and NixOS.
+I imagine a tool made to build shImgs should try to detect whether the application requires GLibC to run and use the appropriate runtime.
+Some current issues shImg has that the standard AppImage runtime doesn't are: shImg requires fuse3 and can only use `--appimage-extract` on systems with a working FUSE driver.
+This may make it harder to use on minimal or older systems.

 The shImg runtime also has a longer initialization time compared to standard the standard runtime.
 I've tried to optimize it a bit, but it still takes about